naipunyaailabs/docaptureai/README.md

 ### Installation

 1. Clone the repository
-2. Copy `.env.docker` to `.env` and configure your environment variables
+2. Copy `.env.docker` to `.env` and configure your environment variables with your actual values
 3. Run `docker-compose up -d` to start the services
 4. Access the application at `http://localhost:3000`